-Backbeater®️ combines our brand new drum sensor design with apps for iOS and Android to help drummers monitor their tempo.
+Backbeater®️ combines our brand new drum sensor design with free metronome apps for iOS and Android to help drummers monitor their tempo.
 Our all-new sensor design connects right to your snare drum and shows the tempo of your playing (in BPM) right on the large display of your smartphone or tablet.

 Musicians playing in a band often interpret tempo differently.
 Budding musicians and music students sometimes find it difficult to maintain tempo.
 Traditional metronomes can help address these challenges; however, they are often difficult to use, off-putting, and unnecessarily fiddly—not to mention expensive for what they attempt to accomplish.